-2. LG 25UM58 – Best budget ultrawide monitor for video-editing
+2. LG 25UM58 – budget ultrawide monitor for video-editing

 If you are looking for a wide field of view with accurate colors, then the LG 25UM58 display is the right choice for you.
 It has a 21:9 ultrawide display that offers you way more space to work around than the regular 16:9 one.
-This IPS powered monitor renders brighter & more detailed output.
+This IPS-powered monitor renders brighter & more detailed output.
 The monitor delivers an immense experience for gamers as well as semiprofessional video editors.
-Following are some of the top features that makes it one of the best monitor for video editing-
+Following are some of the top features that make it one of the best monitors for video editing-

 Enjoy multitasking with split-screen 2.0

-The robust spec comes handy to resize the display to multiple windows at the same time.
+The robust spec comes in handy to resize the display to multiple windows at the same time.
 As a result, you enjoy a boost in your overall work productivity.
-You can rearrange the screen up to 4 split-screens.
+You can rearrange the screen up to 4 split screens.

 Performance mode for gamers

-The sophisticated game-mode allows a more optimal performance for part-time gamers.
-Be it first-person shooter or RTS pre-set mode, expect a impressive performance for every game type.
+The sophisticated game mode allows a more optimal performance for part-time gamers.
+Be it first-person shooter or RTS pre-set mode, expect an impressive performance for every game type.

 The 99% sRGB colour excellence

-The proven 99% sRGB spectrum coverage will help hone your colour understanding and raise the bar of your project quality.
+The proven 99% sRGB spectrum coverage will help hone your color understanding and raise the bar of your project quality.